Don’t we all wish there were more than 24 hours in a day?

 - Time management is a skill, and it takes time and practice to find what works for you.

-- Consider breaks and build extra time for tasks into your schedule so unforeseen obstacles don’t disrupt your week.
+- Take breaks and build cushion time into your schedule so unforeseen obstacles don’t disrupt your week.

-- Be open to making changes when a new strategy isn’t working for you.
+- Make changes when a new strategy isn’t working for you.

 1. Figure Out When You Work Best

-It’s easy to fall into daily routines that don’t actually work for you.
-Although a nine-to-five work schedule is the standard, it doesn’t work for everyone.
+It’s easy to fall into daily routines that don’t work for you.
+Sure, a nine-to-five work schedule is the standard, but it doesn’t work for everyone.

-Odds are you’ll find that your productivity skyrockets if you work with your body’s natural rhythm instead of fighting it.
+Odds are, your productivity will skyrocket if you work with your body’s natural rhythm instead of fighting it.

 - Lion: Most productive in the early morning